rust-lang/rust-wiki-backup/Note-ccache.md

 ccache --show-stats
 ```

 There are also some [concerns](http://petereisentraut.blogspot.com/2011/09/ccache-and-clang-part-2.html) using `ccache` with `clang` that should be noted.
+(The combination `configure --enable-ccache --enable-clang` already does magic to address these concerns.)